nikenhpsr/advice-generator/README.md

 The Random Advices Generator is a simple web application that provides users with insightful pieces of advice to help guide them through life's challenges.
 By clicking a button, users can receive a randomly generated piece of advice, drawn from a collection of wisdom.

+## Try it Out

+You can experience the Random Advices Generator by visiting the live site: [Live Site](https://random-advicegen.vercel.app/)

 ## Key Concepts Explored

 This project allowed me to delve into several key React concepts: